tymyrddin/red-recon/source/docs/cloud/README.md

 ## Why?

-To gain information for initial access.
+To gain information for initial [access in the cloud](red-cloud:index).

 ## How?